zhanghongce/VMCAI-2020-AE/README.md

     bash build-benchmarks.sh
     ```

-8. Test whether the installation is successful: in the terminal used in the previous step, run
+9. Test whether the installation is successful: in the terminal used in the previous step, run

     ```
     bash test-install.sh
     ```

-    If you see `Installation is successful` in the end, then the installation is complete.
+   This will test the installation of Z3, CoSA, Yosys, CVC4, and ABC.

-    (-v ?)
+   If the tests print "Okay" then the corresponding tool has been installed successfully.

 Structure of the Artifact